-Overview:
+A. Overview:

-Once a design has been finalized, the National Riparian and Wetland AIM Team will make the design points widely accessible for office and field evaluation during the field season.
+Once a design has been finalized, the National AIM Team will make the design points available for office and field evaluation during the field season.
 At this point, implementation may begin.
 All parties involved in design implementation should take some time to understand the tools available for tracking sample design implementation.